movius3/learning_bits/README.md

-# learning_bits
+# Learning Bits
-Place to stash the code I'm learning a playing with
+Place to stash the code I'm learning and expirementing with.
+Some original code but other code will likely come from online tutorials as I learn.